Reviewed by: awaiting review

 Decrease hepatic gluconeogenesis |

-Which type of cell is upregulated by administration of oral sulfonyureas?
+Which type of cell is targeted by sulfonyureas?

 L-cell